YourRoots by Genomelink

 Children(s): Shubel Cobb, Mary Jones

-Mary Ann York was born in 1825 in Clarke County, Alabama, United States of America, the child of Jabaz York and Elizabeth White.
+In 1825, Mary Ann York entered the world in Clarke County, Alabama, United States of America, born to Jabez York And Elizabeth White.
 In 1850, Mary Ann York resided in Clarke, Alabama, USA.
 In 1860, Mary Ann York resided in Clarke, Alabama.
-Mary Ann York married James J. Cobb, and had children including Shubel Bohann Cobb, Mary Emma Cobb Jones.
+Mary Ann York married James J Cobb, and had children including Mary Emma Cobb Jones, Shubel Bohann Cobb.
 Mary Ann York passed away in 1900 in Clarke County, Alabama, United States of America.

 Find more search results for Mary York